 Students applying to a health professions school may request a Letter of Evaluation from the Wilkes Health Sciences Committee.
 In order to receive the Letter of Evaluation from the Committee, students must have a Declaration Form on file, successfully complete the Pre-professional Core, develop knowledge of and experience in the field they wish to enter through shadowing, and gain experience in the social service field by volunteering their time with community agencies.
-These types of experiences are required by most health professions schools.
-The application for the committee letter must be submitted to the Health Sciences Committee by April 1st of a student's junior year.
+These types of experiences are required by health professions schools.
+The application for the committee letter must be submitted to the Health Sciences Committee by April 1st of a student's intended year of health professional school application.